Hopper2021/tournament-creator/README.md

 ### My Tournaments / Tournament Details

+This page is reached by clicking `My Tournaments` in the nav drawer.
 Tournaments listed on this page are the ones created by the logged in user.
-Each card can be clicked on to bring you to that tournaments detail page (`right`).
+Each card can be clicked on to bring you to that tournament's detail page (`right`).

 ![myTournaments](public/images/my-tournaments.png)  ![tournamentDetails](public/images/tournament-details.png)